webplatform/docs/apis/json/parse/index.md

 |Return_value_description=A JavaScript object representing the JSON string.
 }}
 {{Examples_Section
-|Not_required=No
+|Not_required=Yes
 |Examples=
 }}
 {{Notes_Section
-|Notes=This method will throw an error if the JSON string is not valid.
+|Notes=This method will throw an error if the argument is not a valid JSON string.
 You should wrap the parse call in a try/catch block.
 }}
 {{Related_Specifications_Section
 |Specifications=